PhoebeFritz/LearningJournal/README.md

 Some of the easiness of this tutorial case from reusing the Movement script from tutorial 3 for the basic movements.
 With my understandng of most of the terms and some reseacrh online, the script came together rather well.
 Though I did set the velocity to public when experimenting and unltimatly got confused when testing things out while messing with the script and public settings as the velocity numbers would move rapidsly for me into very high numbers and would affect the position numbers of both the camera and Player in the inspector menu when I would test this script out.
 Additionally, on the X axis, the rotation would be above 0 very slightly for some reason and I never managed to set it to 0 and I have no idea why but it is very unoticable so I left it in the end as everytime I tried to reset it, it would bounce back when I pressed enter to move on.

-#17/01/2025
+# 17/01/2025

-Moving forward to making the Prototype, I know I wil be using the scripts I have been using up until now to make it which will save me a lot of time. however, I know some of them will need to be edited in order to work.
+Moving forward to making the Prototype, I know I wil be using the scripts I have been using up until now to make it which will save me a lot of time.
+However, I know some of them will need to be edited in order to work.

+This turnt